 All additional conditions must be detailed, enforceable, and relevant to the offence and rehabilitation.
 Failure to follow the conditions as directed will lead to a breach of probation.

-Breach of Probation
+Breach of a Probation Order

 Breaching probation can result in further charges, more severe future sentencing, and revocation of the probation order.
 Anyone who fails or refuses to comply with the conditions of the order, without reasonable excuse, is guilty of an offence.